moiSentineL/war-of-becoming/README.md

 - This needs extreme focus.
 - This takes time.
 - This requires you to **let go**.
 No more bullshitting.

-The central idea of this war is the [Übermensch](https://www.youtube.com/watch?v=EdNpNGqi0Ks): the one who crosses the proverbial bridge.
-My aim is to transcend beyond the norm, the commonplace and venture onto the forbidden.
 ## The 7 Commandments of this War
 I review these to remind myself what I stand for.